 Venous blood (5 mL) was drawn by a technician in sterile syringe from case and control groups and serum was separated by centrifugation.
 The samples taken were put in the refrigerator at -20°C. Vitamin D levels were measured in serum samples by ELISA using Euroimmun kit (13).
 The sensitivity of this technique for 25-OH vitamins D2 and D3 was about 1.6 ng/mL, and no cross-reaction with vitamin D2 (ergocalciferol), vitamin D3 (cholecalciferol) and 24,25(OH)2 vitamin D3 was observed.
 All tests performed by 1 technician at the end of sampling.
 The technician was blinded to the patient and control groups and study protocols.
-The vitamin D3 level less than 20 ng/mL was considered deficiency, the level of 20-30 ng/mL was considered as sufficient.
+The vitamin D3 level less than 20 ng/ml was considered deficiency, the level of 20-30 ng/mL was considered inadequate, and the level more than 30 ng/mL was considered as sufficient.